Streamlinelv/cartbounty/readme.txt

 1. Location of the CartBounty - Save and recover abandoned carts for WooCommerce plugin after activation
 2. Email notification settings tab
-3. The Exit Intent popup settings tab
+3. Exit Intent popup settings tab
-4. How the Exit Intent popup looks like once the user tries to leave the shop
+4. How Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 4.7 =
+* Added option to replace the default Exit Intent image via admin panel
+* Minor visual design updates
+* Other minor fixes

 = 4.6.1 =
 * Fixed conflict issue with WP Cron schedules